SiceloKayisa/My-Data-Analytics-Projects/FreeCodeCamp Projects/Demographic Data Visualizer/README.md

-#Demographic Data Analyzer#
+__Demographic Data Analyzer__

-You will be
-working on this project with our Replit starter code
+For this project we were working on the Replit starter code via FreeCodeCamp but for simplicity and readability purposes I have also created notebook file to accommodate everyone

 https://replit.com/github/freeCodeCamp/boilerplate-demographic-dataanalyzer
 .